natebarksdale/natebarksdale.github.io/src/content/blog/2010-12-24-portfolio-advent-letter.md

 description: As a proud member of the alumni organization, I am excited to share some reflections on our community from the past year.
 emoji: 🎓
 tags:
+  - 🎓 Alumni
-  - 🎉 Celebrations
+  - 📝 Writing
   - 🤝 Connections
-  - 📜 Legacy
 haiku: |
   Alumni unite,
   Memories intertwine bright,